Olamide-png/esw.know/www/content/4.finance/home.md

   icon-size: 50
   ---
   - There is no payout threshold in ESW
-  - ESW will remit the full value of your settlement net of our feed in the agreed settlement period
+  - ESW will remit the full value of your settlement net of our fees in the agreed settlement period
   ::
 ::